 (c) The person has successfully completed all conditions of probation or parole imposed for the violation.

-Stated another way: A conviction of a none specified felony under MCL 750.224f results in automatic restoration of firearm rights after 1) all fines are paid; 2) all jail time is served; 3) and probation or parole has been completed–successfully.
+Stated another way: A conviction of a felony under MCL 750.224f results in automatic restoration of firearm rights after 1) all fines are paid; 2) all jail time is served; 3) and probation or parole has been completed–successfully.

 The second category of felony convictions under MCL 750.224f is called “specified felony.”
 MCL 750.224f states: